AI Glossary - Background AI Glossary - Background

 Analogy

-A simple chatbot is like a vending machine: you press button A, get answer A. An AI chatbot is like a barista: you say "A strong coffee, but not too bitter," and they understand what you mean, even if you phrase it differently.
+A simple chatbot is like a vending machine: You press button A, get answer A. An AI chatbot is like a barista: You say "A strong coffee, but not too bitter", and they understand what you mean.

 Why is this important?